kailash-manasarovar/statement/docs/timeline/2024/april.md

 - I also call the British Foreign Office in Spain and speak to a lady called Lisa.
 - I attach the videos and transcripts of the call below.

+!!! danger "Videos have been deleted by hackers"
+    - I'm unable to find these videos today mid-September 2026.
+    - They were part of my GoogleDrive collection of videos I'm linking out to on my `@JackChardwood` Google account.
+    - It's inexplicable - outside of the Americans wanting everyone to think the British are behind everything!

 - I'm obviously extremely stressed and scared.

     - [Video of me speaking with the British Foreign Office - part 1](https://drive.google.com/file/d/1PbJYX7DG0pjAPE3Jh7OoyW5k9urXcDZE/view?usp=sharing) and [transcript](../../content/vids/scared%20and%20stressed%201_transcript.txt).